aws-samples/aws-hpc-tutorials/content/04-serverless/08-api-gateway/08-api-gateway2.md

 tags = ["tutorial", "serverless", "ParallelCluster", "Lambda", "Slurm", "API Gateway"]
 +++

-We will first define to which [HTTP methods](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) our REST API will respond.
+You will first define to which [HTTP methods](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) our REST API will respond.
 You can bind different methods to different Lambda functions or other services.

 1. In the Resource list, choose **/slurm** if not already selected.
 Click on the **Actions** dropdown menu then select u**Create Method**.